 Quick and Cool Facts

-- A genetic analysis indicates that this species diverged from its closest relative, the wide spread western scrub-jay about 150,000 years ago.
+A genetic analysis indicates that this species diverged from its closest relative, the wide spread California scrub-jay about 150,000 years ago.

 Measuring 13 inches, the island scrub-jay is distinguished from other scrub-jays by its larger size—almost 1/3 larger than its mainland counterpart.
 This species is also brighter and more vibrant blue than other scrub-jays.
 It has a broad head with ultramarine-blue nape, crown, upper wing and tail, a white upper breast, chin, and throat, and a large gray-brown patch on the upper part of its back.
 Other characteristics include a distinct blue collar below the throat which is nearly complete, and a disproportionate large black bill, and a long tail typical of most other jays.
 Juveniles are grayish-white overall, but have blue wings and tail.
 Island scrub-jays have a raspy "shreep" call and a undulating flight pattern.

 The island scrub-jay is restricted to Santa Cruz Island, the largest and most topographically diverse of the Channel Islands.
 Santa Cruz Island is 18 miles off the coast of California and directly south of Santa Barbara.
 The Channel Islands are uniquely important for the preservation of this endemic bird and others.
 There are no recent records of scrub-jays occurring on other islands, but a fossil jay bone has been found on nearby Santa Rosas Island, and an ornithologist from the Smithsonian Institution who visited Santa Rosa Island in 1892 noted that the rancher there reported jays on the island.
 It is unclear at what point jays went extinct on Santa Rosa Island (Collins 2009).